cspang1/jcap/README.md

 * Game engine
 * PCB schematic and CAD files

-in such a way that a user has everything they need to implement their own arcade game and have a PCB printed to build it on.
+<p>in such a way that a user has everything they need to implement their own arcade game and have a PCB printed to build it on.</p>

 <h1 align="center">The JAMMA Standard</h1>